Call for Papers 2025

 The SLS provides a positive inclusive environment for legal academics at whatever stage of their career to engage with each other and learn valuable lessons from a diverse and inclusive community of legal scholars.
 Doctoral students are very welcome and are encouraged to submit papers for consideration in the Subject Sections Programme.

 If you registered for Oxford Abstracts for last year’s conference, please ensure that you use the same e-mail address this year if that address remains current.
-For those whose papers are accepted, the original submission offers the facility to upload a full paper nearer the time but is not mandatory.
-If you are submitting as part of the Gesellschaft für Rechtsvergleichung there will be a tick box option for you to select as you complete the form.
+For those whose papers are accepted, the original submission offers the facility to upload a full paper nearer the time, but this is not mandatory.

 As the SLS is keen to ensure that as many members with good quality papers as possible can present, we discourage speakers from presenting more than one paper at the conference.
 When you submit an abstract via Oxford Abstracts you will be asked to note if you are also responding to calls for papers or panels from other sections.

-After the call for papers close, there is extensive liaison between convenors and the Subject Sections Secretary to try to ensure that papers of sufficient quality can be accommodated within the programme, even if in a different subject section from that to which the paper was originally submitted.
+After the calls for papers close, there is extensive liaison between Convenors and the Subject Sections Secretary to try to ensure that papers of sufficient quality can be accommodated within the programme, even if in a different subject section from that to which the paper was originally submitted.

-This year we will also continue to offer support for attendance via our Additional Support Fund.
-Those with special circumstances or in financial hardship warranting additional support may apply.
-Priority will be given to applicants who have no other source of funding.
+This year we will also continue to offer support for attendance via our additional support fund those with special circumstances or in financial hardship warranting funding.
+Priority for support will be given to applicants who have no other source of funding.

 If you do have any queries on the call for papers, please email Sarah Byrne on slsconference@mosaicevents.co.uk or call +44 (0) 1904 702165.